-So I decided to distill the most important lessons I’ve learned about building self-confidence into my book Ready to Roar: How Shy, Quiet, Self-Doubting Guys Become Strong, Charming Self-Confident Men.
+So I decided to distill the most important lessons I’ve learned about building self-confidence into my book Man in Command: How to Grow From a Shy, Quiet, Self-Doubting Guy into a Strong, Charming, Self-Confident Man.

-Check out Ready to Roar to find out how to think, look, act and feel like a more formidable man.
+Check out Man in Command to find out how to think, look, act and feel like a more formidable man.